krypto-xic/MyPortfolio/README.md

-MyPortfolio
+My portfolio

-This is my first front end portfolio using react.
+This is my first portfolio using React